-Rovsing has successfully built further on its wide range of contracts and activities during 2020/21.
-This, together with a track record and reputation provides a baseline to ensure and carry on expanding the Company's competitive position in a evolving competitive market environment, driven by time-to-market, cost structure and quality.
-Rovsing continuously works on improving its basis of quality and competitiveness.
+Rovsing has successfully built further on its wide range of contracts and activities during 2021/22.
+This, together with the further growing track record and the ongoing stable and good reputation provides a baseline to ensure and carry on expanding the Company's competitive position in an evolving competitive market environment, driven by time-to-market, cost structure and quality.
+Rovsing continuously works on improving its basis of quality and competitiveness in order to meet and exceed the market needs.

-Our marketplace is a rapidly growing global market.
-Ongoing investment cycles require Rovsing to establish solid and growing footprints beyond the European institutional environment.
-Further building our foothold in commercial missions, as well as the institutional US and emerging markets remains essential together with developing and investing in our product and service portfolio with focus on a harmonized, scalable offerings which can support both new and traditional aerospace customers.
+Our marketplace is a rapidly growing global market, where the strategic importance of both Space and Defence systems have proven their importance and both current & future potential in the current geo-political environment.
+Critical infrastructure stretches across many domains and where there are critical systems there is a need for Rovsing's expertise.
+Establishing solid and growing footprints beyond the European institutional environment by further building our foothold in commercial missions, as well as the institutional US and emerging markets remains essential together with developing and investing in our product and service portfolio with focus on a harmonized, scalable offerings which can support both new and traditional aerospace customers.